Configuring and connecting to an existing AWS RDS instance from TORO Cloud

 The instructions below are specific for MySQL and Amazon Aurora.
 If you're going to use a different database engine, kindly review the ports used in the firewall configuration.

-Allowing TORO Cloud to Access the Amazon RDS Instance
+Allowing access to the Amazon RDS instance

 A security group is like a firewall for your resources in AWS.
 It can control outbound and inbound traffic and is used to filter traffic going in and out of your resources.
 In this part, we will create a security group that whitelists the public IP addresses of TORO Cloud in order to allow these IPs to connect to your AWS resources – Amazon RDS instances, specifically.